Josh has been writing content online for over 5 years and has millions of views. He creates content on tech, fitness, money, and family.

 - Do odd jobs like lawn care.

-- Save more by using coupons and apps like ibotta.
+- Save more by using coupons and apps like Ibotta.

-Lower Your Expenses
+6. Lower Your Expenses

-Let's be honest here, are you living beyond your means?
+Let's be honest here—are you living beyond your means?
 Do you have an expensive car you don't need?
 Do you have more bedrooms in your house than people living inside of it?
 How often do you eat out?
 Do you get the newest phone each year?
 Ok, enough questioning, but I think you see my point.
 Even if you think you do all that you can to conserve the money you work so hard to make, there are probably ways you could cut back.

 For example, when you purchase groceries right down each and every item you bought.
 Every time you buy a snack out of the vending machine, write it down.
-When you buy that gift for your friends baby shower, write it down.
+When you buy that gift for your friend's baby shower, write it down.
 You need to have a working knowledge of where your money is being used.
 You must work to lower how much money is wasted next.

-Look at fluctuation expenses such a fuel for your car, electricity, natural gas, and water.
+Look at fluctuation expenses such as fuel for your car, electricity, natural gas, and water.
 Try to cut back on those expenses by eliminating waste.
 Unplug unused appliances.
 Turn your lights off when not in a room.
-When it's hot, wear less clothes around the house and keep the air off or at a higher than usual temp.
+When it's hot, wear fewer clothes around the house and keep the air off or at a higher than usual temp.
 When it's cold, wear more clothes and keep the heat down low or even off if you can.
 Take shorter showers that use less hot water.
 Plan as many things as you can in one day to prevent you from using gas on multiple trips.
-These things may not seem like much, but an extra $50 saved on electricity can really help you pay off those score destroying debts.
+These things may not seem like much, but an extra $50 saved on electricity can really help you pay off those score-destroying debts.

 Credit Score Poll

-Track Your Score Regularly
+7. Track Your Score Regularly

 Just like with your expenses, you must know where your score stands to be able to make meaningful changes.
 If you're consistently watching your credit score and reports, then you will be able to use that information to make better decisions concerning your money and credit.

 Look at your report at least once a week.
 You never know when something might pop up, whether it be a derogatory mark for a bill you thought was paid or even someone opening up credit under your name.
-If you stay on top up it you can save yourself a ton of trouble and reach your goals much sooner.
+If you stay on top of it, you can save yourself a ton of trouble and reach your goals much sooner.
 Don't leave your credit up to chance.

-Your Credit Score is in Your Hands
+Your Credit Score Is in Your Hands

 Just remember that it is up to you to ensure your credit is good.
 I hope these tips have helped to motivate you to start working on your score.
 Before I started focusing on my credit, there was no way I could have gotten approved to purchase a house.
 Now my family and I have a beautiful house in a wonderful neighborhood.
-Please ask any questions you have below and I will get back to you as soon as I can.
+Please ask any questions you have below, and I will get back to you as soon as I can.
 I would also love to hear about your experiences raising your credit.
-Thanks for reading and have a wonderful day.
+Thanks for reading, and have a wonderful day.

 © 2018 Josh Woods